Bobby Crush: Biography

-Crush's radio broadcasts include his own week of shows on BBC Radio 2 and as guest contributor on many other radio programmes, including Ken Bruce's Radio 2 show, where he chose "The Tracks of My Years".
+Crush's many radio broadcasts include his own week of shows on BBC Radio 2 and as guest contributor on many other programmes including Ken Bruce's Radio 2 show, where he featured on "The Tracks of My Years" segment.
+His "40th Birthday Concert", aired on BBC Radio 2, was nominated for the "Monte Carlo Radio Prize" and such was its success that a follow-up show, "Bobby Crush - Centre Stage" was immediately commissioned.

 Crush's recordings include his debut album Bobby Crush, which reached no. 15 in the UK Albums Chart, and chart singles "Borsalino" and "The Sting".
 He has made 13 studio albums as a pianist, not including compilations.
-His Double Decker Party Album, which was TV-advertised, sold 100,000 copies and brought him a double gold disc.
+His Double Decker Party Album, which was TV-advertised, sold over 100,000 copies and brought him a double gold disc.

 His greatest success as a songwriter was penning both the music and lyrics for Keith Harris and Orville's hit "Orville's Song" (also known as "I Wish I Could Fly"), which reached no. 4 in the UK singles chart, sold 250,000 copies and brought Crush a silver disc.

+Bobby has starred in many pantomimes, starting out as a teenager in "juvenile lead" roles but in recent years, he has become one of the UK's most in-demand "Dames", a role he has played every year since 2000.
+In January 2021, Bobby was inducted into "The Panto Archive Hall of Fame" in recognition of his 37 panto appearances from 1973 to present day.